What Is Indriya?

 Indriya Deep Dive

-The ten senses or Das Indriya are the access points between our inner and outer experiences, they are at the core of Sadhana (spiritual practice).
+In Hinduism, Indian religions, and yogic philosophy, the ten senses or Das Indriya are the access points between our inner and outer experiences, they are at the core of Sadhana (spiritual practice).

 This is because the restraint and regulation of our Indiryas are mandatory for self-realization.
 Why?
 The senses focus on the material world, whilst the true nature of the self is spiritual which, many believe, can not be obtained through the focus on material desires.